Dr Mohamed ElGhazaly

 Key publications

 ElGhazaly, M et al. Typhoid Toxin Hijacks Wnt5a to Potentiate TGFβ-Mediated Senescence and Salmonella Infections.
-BioRxiv, 2022.
+Cell Reports, 2022.

 Humphreys, D et al. Senescence and Host-Pathogen Interactions.
 Cells, 2020.